CommunityToolkit/WindowsCommunityToolkit/docs/animations/FadeHeader.md

 ---
 title: FadeHeader Behavior
 author: nmetulev
-ms.date: 08/20/2017
 description: The FadeHeader Behavior fades a ListView or GridView Header UIElement when the user scrolls.
 keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, fadeheader, fadeheader behavior
 ---

 # FadeHeader

-The FadeHeader fades a ListView or GridView Header UIElement when the user scrolls.
+The [FadeHeader](https://docs.microsoft.com/en-us/dotnet/api/microsoft.toolkit.uwp.ui.animations.parallaxservice) fades a ListView or GridView Header UIElement when the user scrolls.
 The UIElement fades out to 0 opacity when the edge of the Header reaches the edge of the visible bounds of the ListElement.

 ## Syntax